 - Jonas Heide Smith, Digital Lead at SMK

-We are currently collaborating on a digital service making the entire art collection of SMK accessible online.
-This includes a comprehensive collection in their vault, which is rarely exhibited.
+We are proud to have helped creating SMK Open - an immersive digital catalogue making the entire art collection of SMK accessible online.
+Including a comprehensive collection in their vault, which is rarely exhibited.